 In the following sub-sections, property queries available to a particular

-type of cryptographic algorithm are listed in code shading
+type of cryptographic algorithm are listed in code shading,

 each followed by a description of its semantic.
 The following shorthands